FlooferLand/fast_config/README.md

         student_debt: 20
     };

-    // Creating a new config struct with our data struct (it can also guess the file extension) let mut config = Config::<MyData>::new("./config/myconfig", data);
+    // Creating a new config struct with our data struct let mut config = Config::<MyData>::new("./config/myconfig.json5", data);

     // Read/writing to the data
     println!("I am ${} in debt", config.data.student_debt);